[x Cupressocyparis leylandii]

 [a.k.a.
 Cupressocyparis leylandii, Callitropsis x leylandii, x Cuprocyparis Leylandii]

 This species is nearly perfect for use as a privacy screen in open areas where it can be allowed to grow at its own pace.
 It does not lose lower branches or lower needles as with some other species.
 In high wind conditions in wide open spaces, however, the Leyland Cypress is susceptible to blowover due to its fast top growth combined with its average root growth.
-Planting another species nearby can alleviate this problem, or plant more Leyland Cypress than would otherwise be necessary to plan for possible losses.
+Planting another species nearby to buttress the Leylands can alleviate this problem, or plant more Leyland Cypress than would otherwise be necessary to plan for possible losses.
 Blowover is more likely in wetter soil conditions.

 Leyland Cypress can grow in a wide range of soils and pH levels and even poor soils, but drier well-drained soils are generally best.
 This also means the Leyland Cypress is moderately drought tolerant.
 They are quite aggressive below ground, using their own naturally occurring root-borne herbicide to push out competing roots from nearby plants.

 Not available till Spring 2020 or later, no other options available for this species